Best of the Bone - grass-fed certified beef bone broth concentrate - highest broths in bioavailable collagen protein!

 Best of the Bone delivers:

 Cartilage is formed primarily from collagen and elastin proteins and contains glycosaminoglycans (GAGs), chondroitin sulphate, keratin sulfate and hyaluronic acid.
 What does this mean?
-Renowned researcher and doctor and nutritional consultant to numerous sports franchises around the globe Dr. Cate Shanahan said of glycosaminoglycans, you won't find this in anything else you eat.
+Renowned researcher, doctor and nutritional consultant Dr. Cate Shanahan said of glycosaminoglycans, you won't find this in anything else you eat.
 It is so essential to our bodies it deserves its own group on the food pyramid, "it literally has an effect like a growth hormone that people inject themselves with."

 And chondroitin sulfate is a structural component of cartilage and is essential in maintaining the integrity of your cells.
 It also lines the blood vessels and has been found to play a role in lowering cholesterol and the incidence of heart attacks.
 It is often sold as a supplement for treating joint pain associated with osteoarthritis and has been shown to improve inflammatory conditions of the gastrointestinal tract.